 Rural Homecoming is a time to reaffirm and strengthen connections for those living away from rural hometowns, and also to connect young people into the rural communities they call home, to ensure that they stay connected whether they choose to stay or leave to pursue other opportunities.
-By participating, you will give your community an opportunity to open its doors and host a gathering or event that celebrates what makes it special.
+By participating, your community will open its doors and host a gathering or event that celebrates what makes it special.
 As you highlight the innovation and opportunity happening at a local level, your community members will have a chance to amplify their voice and experience; and those reconnecting with home will have a chance to give back.

 Organizing a Rural Homecoming event is an investment in your community.
 It is free to participate, and you can choose how you want to engage.
 The goal is to reconnect people who have left or connect young residents to what is happening in your community and get them involved with a local nonprofit, business, or other opportunities.
 It allows your community to tell your own story, rather than it being told for you.
 That story is valuable locally, and will also be amplified on a national level through Rural Homecoming’s organizing partners who want to share uplifting stories about rural America and rural innovation across the country.

 Join in a National Celebration of Rural Communities